Assignment 2: Creating Panoramas

 Step 2: Implement MatchInterestPoints.
 To do this you'll need to follow these steps:

 a.
 Compute the descriptors for each interest point.
 This code has already been written for you.

 b.
 For each interest point in image 1, find its best match in image 2.
 The best match is defined as the interest point with the closest descriptor (L1-norm or L2-norm distance. )

 c.
 Add the pair of matching points to "matches".

 d.
 Display the matches using DrawMatches (code is already written. ) You should see many correct and incorrect matches.

 Required: Open "Rainier1.png" with tab "Image 1" selected, and open "Rainier2.png" with tab "Image 2" selected.
-Compute the Harris corner detector and find matches (press the two buttons in sequence).
+Compute the Harris corner detector and find matches.
 Save the images "2a.png" and "2b.png" of the found matches (green lines overlaid on the images, use DrawMatches. )

 Step 3: Compute the homography between the images using RANSAC (Szeliski, Section 6.1.4).
 Following these steps: